 What are the warning signs?

-Stress being a very complex psychosocial phenomenon, warning signals can be divided into 4 categories of symptoms: cognitive, emotional, physical, and behavioral.
+Stress is a very complex psychosocial phenomenon, warning signals can be divided into 4 categories of symptoms: cognitive, emotional, physical, and behavioral.

 - memory problems